Molitor, Wisconsin

 Molitor is a town in Taylor County, Wisconsin, United States.
 The population was 324 at the 2010 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.1 km2), of which, 35.3 square miles (91.4 km2) of it is land and 0.7 square miles (1.7 km2) of it (1.86%) is water.

 Most of Molitor is hilly, with small glacial lakes.
 It lies within the Perkinstown terminal moraine, which is described under Taylor County.
+Among the hills are some flat areas with rims which were the bottoms of ice-walled lakes after the last glacier receded.

 Three of Taylor County's twelve state natural areas lie in this town: Lost Lake Esker SNA, Twin Lakes Bog SNA, and Mondeaux Hardwoods SNA.